Privacy in the SKUPONI online system

 - processing is based on consent (or contract),

-- processing is carried out with automated means.
+- the processing is carried out by automated means.

 - For the prevention, investigation, detection or prosecution of criminal offenses or the enforcement of criminal sanctions